hugozanini/Activities-Pose-Estimation/README.md

-# In broswer workout performance measurement using Pose Estimation
+# In browser workout performance measurement using Pose Estimation

 The goal of this repo is to use pose estimation information to measure workouts.